 Vanishing Points · A Hymn of Spires

-Vanishing Points · A Hymn of Spires is a contemplative short doc told through observation, filmed in Amsterdam between 2025 and 2026.
-Using tightly composed, locked-off frames, it captures the city’s church spires as steady figures in a landscape.
+Filmed in Amsterdam between 2025 and 2026, Vanishing Points uses tightly composed, locked-off frames to capture the city’s church spires as steady figures in a landscape.

-In a city defined by motion, bicycles weaving through traffic, trams humming across bridges, crowds flowing through narrow streets, the vertical lines of the spires stand apart.
+In a city shaped by constant motion, the vertical lines of the spires stand apart.
 The film traces their contours not as monuments, but as quiet observers.
 Rising above the ebb and flow of daily life, they carry the soul of the old city and offer a visual and emotional counterpoint to the flattening pace of modernity.

-Set to an original score and layered with stereo field recordings, the film invites viewers to look again, and more slowly, at what endures.
-Neither nostalgic nor didactic, Vanishing Points is a quiet study in vertical resistance, grounded in the enduring presence of structures shaped across centuries.
+Set to an original score and layered with stereo field recordings, the film creates immersive audiovisual cityscapes that invite viewers to look again, and more slowly, at what endures.
+Vanishing Points is a quiet study in vertical resistance, grounded in the enduring presence of structures shaped across centuries.

 The initial inspiration for this project came from classic Amsterdam cityscapes by painters such as Karel Klinkenberg, Edvard Hilverdink, Willem Witsen, Nicolaas van der Waay, and Elias Pieter van Bommel.
-Their work captures the atmosphere, light, and rhythm of the city with quiet precision.
 These paintings are featured in The Painters of Amsterdam by Werner van den Belt and Bob Hardus, published by W-Books.
-The book provided a valuable visual reference and historical grounding for the development of this project.
+The book provided a valuable visual reference and historical grounding for the approach to the short film.

 • I live my life in widening circles